Skip to main content

 Great tires for Tesla Y

-• Ride quality is much better
+• Ride quality is much better (I no longer avoid bumps/holes I used to avoid)

-• Road noise is reduced by 20%
+• Road noise is reduced by 20% (measurements shown below)

-• Efficiency is equal to the OEMs
+• Efficiency is better than the OEMs

 • Handling is not quite as good (the car leans a bit more in the corners)

-• The traction is not as good, but still very good
+• The traction is not as good, but still very good (some may call it playful)

 I considered these: